semgrep/semgrep-docs/docs/getting-started/quickstart-sms.md

 Semgrep Managed Scans is available for **GitHub-hosted (GitHub.com) and GitHub Enterprise Server** plans.

-Semgrep Managed Scans is in private beta for users with GitLab Cloud and GitLab self-managed plans.
+Semgrep Managed Scans is in private beta for users with **GitLab Cloud** and **GitLab self-managed** plans.
 Contact your Semgrep account executive or email the Support team at [support@semgrep.com](mailto:support@semgrep.com) to obtain access.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

+## Add repositories to Semgrep Managed Scans

 <Tabs
     defaultValue="gh"